alexk99/the_router/bras/bras_howto_eng.md

 A single BGP peer with the uplink border router 192.168.1.3 is described in this configuration file.
-TheRouter announces network 10.111.0.0/29 which is used for SNAT function and serves as a public addresses for subscribers.
+TheRouter announces network 10.111.0.0/29 which is used for SNAT function and serves as public addresses for subscribers.
 Note that a private prefix 10.111.0.0/29 is used only due the test nature of this howto and lack of global public IP address.
 In a real environment, global public IP addresses are usually used in cases like this.